Sabrinas Organizing

 • Pack food that your family would eat.

-• For seniors, be sure to get extra supplies, like batteries for wheelchairs, oxygen, medication, food for service animals, manuals for equipment, etc...
+• For seniors, be sure to get extra supplies, including batteries for wheelchairs, oxygen, medication, food for service animals, and equipment manuals.

 • Pack for kids.
-Be sure to have extra diapers, extra bibs, and other extra clothing.
+Be sure to have extra diapers, extra bibs, and other clothing.

-• For your pets, Keep extra food /snacks and even an extra leash for your pets in your emergency kit.
+• For your pets, keep extra food /snacks and even an extra leash in your emergency kit.

-• If you pull smaller items throughout the house to make a kit like this, zip-top bags work great to keep everything organized.
+• If you pull smaller items from throughout the house to make a kit like this, zip-top bags work great for keeping everything organized.

 Do you have an emergency kit?
 What do you store in your emergency kit that is unique?
 I would love to hear about it.
 Please leave a comment below.